InOr3p/obsidian-notes/COD/XSS (Cross-Site Scripting).md

 	`script-src https://scripts.normal-website.com`

+- A good starting point to define a Content Security Policy:

+`default-src 'self'; script-src 'self'; object-src 'none'; frame-src 'none'; base-uri 'none';`

 ## Prevention

 - Validate input on arrival:
 	- If a user submits a URL that will be returned in responses, validate that it starts with a safe protocol such as HTTP and HTTPS.
-	- If a user supplies a value that it expected to be numeric, validate that the value actually contains an integer.
+	- If a user supplies a value that is expected to be numeric, validate that the value actually contains an integer.
 	- Validate that input contains only an expected set of characters.
 	- **Whitelisting**.

-- Not sanitize too much (why would I want to process a suspicious request?!?)
+- Not sanitize too much!
 	Example: If you drop `<script>` substrings, I will send `<s<script>cript>`
 - Escape (or encode) output:
 	In an HTML context, you should convert non-whitelisted values into HTML entities: